Jutinan/Analyze-network-attacks/README.md

 You take the server offline temporarily so that the machine can recover and return to a normal operating status.
 You also configure the company’s firewall to block the IP address that was sending the abnormal number of SYN requests.
 You know that your IP blocking solution won’t last long, as an attacker can spoof other IP addresses to get around this block.
 You need to alert your manager about this problem quickly and discuss the next steps to stop this attacker and prevent this problem from happening again.
 You will need to be prepared to tell your boss about the type of attack you discovered and how it was affecting the web server and employees.

-# Activity: Wireshark TCP/HTTP log [https://docs.google.com/spreadsheets/d/1v8V2NO8yh6kCqNUuKsQOh7zRTGta_B2_pmCDzDeyDlE/edit?usp=sharing]
+# Activity: [Wireshark TCP/HTTP log](https://docs.google.com/spreadsheets/d/1v8V2NO8yh6kCqNUuKsQOh7zRTGta_B2_pmCDzDeyDlE/edit?usp=sharing

 # Cybersecurity Incident Report
 ## Section 1: Identify the type of attack that may have caused this network interruption:
-From the table of Wireshark TCP/HTTP, the `203.0.113.0` is the only attacker IP address that using SYN flood attack, which is one of DoS attack to the company IP address `192.0.2.1` caused the web server stops respoding and website's connection timeout error message.
+From the table of Wireshark TCP/HTTP, the `203.0.113.0` is the only attacker IP address that uses SYN flood attack, which is one of the DoS attacks to the company IP address `192.0.2.1` caused the web server stops responding and website's connection timeout error message.

 ## Section 2: Explain how the attack is causing the website to malfunction:
-The attacker simulates a TCP connection and flood a server with SYN packets and overwhelms the server connection that using three-way handshake.
-This attack called SYN flood attack which is one of DoS (Denial of Service) attacks.
+The attacker simulates a TCP connection and floods a server with SYN packets and overwhelms the server connection using a three-way handshake.
+This attack is called the SYN flood attack which is one of the DoS (Denial of Service) attacks.
-The log indicate that the web server has become overwhelmed and is unable to process the visitors' SYN requests.
+The log indicates that the web server has become overwhelmed and is unable to process the visitors' SYN requests.
 The server is unable to open a new connection to new visitors who receive a connection timeout message.